sebelga/gstore-node-docs/schema/other-paremeters.md

 # Schema

-## Properties parameters
+## Additional properties settings

 #### optional

-By default if a schema property value is not defined it will be set to null or to its default value \(if any\).
-If you don't want this behaviour you can define it as _optional_ and if no value is passed, this property will not be saved in the Datastore.
+By default if a value is not provided it will be set to null or to its _default _value \(if any\).
+If you don't want this behavior you can define it as _optional_ and if no value is passed, this property will not be saved in the Datastore.

 ```js
 const schema = new Schema({